afschmidt/plot-misc/README.md

 # A collection of plotting functions

-This repository collects plotting modules, written on top of `matplotlib` or `seaborn`.
+This repository collects plotting modules written on top of `matplotlib` or `seaborn`.